RealRobotics/one-button-record/design.md

 [INFO] [1731232285.871292340] [image_subscriber]: Started recording to file: "~/Videos/20241110T095125.mp4"
 ```

 So took that change out for now.

+Worked out how to get a clean shutdown, don't call `rclpy.shutdown()`.
+Added LED state `ALL_OFF` and turn all LEDs off when stopping the program.

+Sorted out use of camera params file (took a while) and can save at full HD resolution.

+Added timeout on `camera_info` topic so `READY` LED turns on and off as the camera is run and stopped.

 ## TODO

-* On shutdown (if I can get a clean shutdown), turn the LEDs off.
 * Write videos to `~/Videos` directory.
-* Sort out camera resolution.